UC Berkeley School of Information

-The University of California, Berkeley, School of Information, also known as the UC Berkeley School of Information or the I School, is a graduate school and, created in 1994, the newest of the schools at the University of California, Berkeley.
-It was previously known as the School of Information Management and Systems (SIMS) until 2006.
-Its roots trace back to a program initiated in 1918 which became the School of Librarianship in 1926 and, with a broader scope, the School of Library and Information Studies in 1976.
-The program is located in the South Hall, near Sather Tower in the center of the campus.
+The University of California, Berkeley School of Information (sometimes abbreviated as Berkeley I School) is a graduate school at the University of California, Berkeley, a public university in Berkeley, California.
+The school was established in 1994 as the School of Information Management and Systems (SIMS) and was renamed to its current name in 2006.

-Berkeley School of Information offers four degree programs: the Master of Information Management and Systems (MIMS), the Master of Information and Data Science (MIDS), the Master of Information and Cybersecurity (MICS), and an academic doctoral degree.
+The school offers four degree programs: Master of Information Management and Systems, Master of Information and Data Science, Master of Information and Cybersecurity, and Doctor of Philosophy in information science.

 Curriculum

 MIMS program

 The Master of Information Management & Systems (MIMS) program is a 48 unit, two-year program designed to train students for careers as information professionals.
 Students who complete the program are awarded the Masters of Information Management and Systems (MIMS) degree.
 During the first year MIMS students take required courses in Information Organization and Retrieval, Distributed Computing Applications and Infrastructure, Social and Organizational Issues of Information, and Information Law and Policy.
 During the second year students may choose from elective courses both at the I School and in other departments.
 The final prerequisite for the MIMS degree is the completing of a group or individual thesis project.